 Symphysis Pubis Dysfunction Treatment London

 Symphysis Pubis Dysfunction is a collection of signs and symptoms of pain and discomfort in the pelvic area which can also radiate to the upper thighs and perineum.
 Typically these occur with pelvic ligament relaxation and increased joint mobility experienced in pregnancy.
 Symphysis Pubis Dysfunction can vary from mild discomfort to severely debilitating pain.
 At Wellthy Clinic we offer hands treatment to stretch muscles and articulate joints to reduce pelvic tensions and pains which can be very beneficial.

+Attending our Reformer Pilates in Marylebone can help strengthen the pelvic muscles.
 The pelvic floor consists of layers of muscles that go from the pubic bone (in front) to the end of the backbone (spine).
 Increasing your pelvic floor muscular tone is important to help both with the contraction and relaxation of muscles with childbirth, as they come under great strain.
-Also to reduce the likelihood of leaking urine when you cough or sneeze (stress incontinence).
-We run private and group mat and studio Pilates sessions.
-We can advise on what type of session would be the best for you.
-The studio sessions involve reformer, cadillac and chair equipment so you can add resistance to make exercises easier (great for PGP rehab).
-Interested?
-Book a Pilates session with our specialists now.
-We now offer Online pilates classes.

 See what other conditions that osteopaths near me can provide treatment for.